How Can Parents Teach Kids with Learning Disabilities to Be Successful?

 - Extremely restless and easily distracted.

-- Have trouble following orders or routines
+- Have difficulty following orders or routines

 - Have trouble associating letters with their sounds